Sanket-DataEnt/CNN/EVA/Assignment15B/readme.md

 ### Data Loading

-To load this huge amount of data is also a challenge if you do not have access to proper resources.
-As, I was working on Google Colab as it offers free GPU, following are the ideas which I applied to load the dataset : -
+Loading data in Gbs (gigabytes) is a very big challenge to run the model on Google Colab.
+Following steps were taken to succesfully load the dataset :-
-  - Loading data from Image Folders -> Initially, I thought this is the best idea, I read the 12,001,00 images into Google       Colab directly through folders on Google drive, where I stored the images.
-It took more then 40 minutes to load the data through these folders.
-Then I tried to train, it took around 5-6 hours in training just one epoch.
-So, now I got, definitely this is not the good idea.
-So, thought to explore second idea.
-  - Unzipping directly into Colab memory -> Now, I initially zipped my all the images which were stored in the folders on the drive to zipped folders.
-It took around 3 days to Zip the complete 12 lakh images on Google Colab.
-One thing I learned during this, patience is the key to success.
-I used the following code to Zip the images:

-  %%time
+  Method 1.
+Loading data from image folders :

+             - Dataset including 1,200,100 images were available on the google drive inside 120 folders (40 folders each for         Foreground+Background, Masks and Depths) with 10,000 images each and a background folder with 100 images.
+             - It took around 40-45 minutes to read these images from 121 folders.
+             - It also took around 5-6 hours in training just 1 epoch.

+  Method 2.
+Unzipping image folders directly into colab memory :

+             - Since, above method was not optimized so tried this method.
+             - First of all, zip the 121 image folders.
+It is one time tedious task as it will take around 3 days to zip 1,200,100 images in 121 folders.
+             - Now, unzip the above zipped folders into the internal memory of Colab instead of unzipping in the drive.
+This operation took around 10 minutes.
+             - Following code is used to zip the images:

               from zipfile import ZipFile

               count = 0

               with ZipFile('DepthImages_Sanket.zip', 'a') as myzip:

                 for r,d, files in os.walk('/content/drive/My Drive/Assignment1/Output/DepthImage/15'):

                   for f in files:

                     x = r + '/' + f

                     count = count + 1

                     if(count%500==0):

                       print(count, end=',')

                     myzip.write(x, x.split('/')[-3] + '/' + x.split('/')[-2] + '/' + x.split('/')[-1])

-Finally, after getting the zipped image, I directly unzipped the images into the internal memory of Colab instead of unzipping in the drive.
-This took around 10 minutes to read all the images.
-Some 6 corrupt images came, which were removed.
-So, to train my model I have total (399998x3 + 100) images.
-This was definitely very fast as of now, however to know what was its effect on training, whether it has decreased the training time for 1 epoch or not, remember patience is the key to success. :) Let's move ahead.

 ### Structure :-